TheresLundqvist/Ski-resorts/README.md

 - As a site admin I can approve comments so that no objectionable comments is shown.
 - As a site user I can comment on ski resorts so that I can share my experience with others.
-- As a site user I can give ski resorts star rating so that other users can make a better assessment.

 ### EPIC | Site Navigation